-In this series of papers, we present three research reports critically reflecting on the involvement of people with lived experience in a UK based physiotherapy degree programme (see reports two and three).
+In this series of reports, we present three research reports critically reflecting on the involvement of people with lived experience in a UK based physiotherapy degree programme.
+Each report is written from the distinct perspectives of the co-authors and includes an introduction to set the scene, reflections from the co-authors and a discussion and conclusion (see reports two and three).

-In September 2014, the physiotherapy regulator for England and Wales (Health and Care Professions Council) introduced an education and training standard requiring service user and carer involvement in all approved programmes (HCPC 2018).
+In September 2014, the physiotherapy regulator for England and Wales (Health and Care Professions Council) introduced an education and training standard requiring service user and carer involvement in all approved programmes (HCPC 2018) including physiotherapy.
 Despite this, a scoping literature search on the involvement of people with lived experience in physiotherapy education and training returned only two results (Thomson and Hilton 2011, 2013), both of which pre-date the regulatory requirement.
-Thomson and Hilton report from both the student (2011) and the service user (2013) perspective of involvement in a physiotherapy programme.
-They identify clear impact on students’ process of ‘becoming’ a physiotherapist (2011:47) and benefits to the service user of participating (2013).
-Impact on students included enhancing communication, challenging assumptions and offering students a halfway house between the classroom and clinical practice (Thomson and Hilton 2011).
+This means that there is no documented scientific literature on a client’s lived experience involvement in a physiotherapy course since the introduction of this standard.
+Prior to this, Thomson and Hilton report from both the student (2011) and the service user (2013) perspective on the involvement in a physiotherapy programme.
+They identify clear impacts on students’ process as a result of ‘becoming’ a physiotherapist (2011:47) and benefits to the service user of participating (2013).
+Impacts on students included enhancing communication, challenging assumptions and offering students a halfway house between the classroom and clinical practice (Thomson and Hilton 2011).
 Further evidence of the impact of public involvement in physiotherapy education is distinctly lacking.
 Whether this is due to a lack of activity; a lack of reporting; or a lack of value placed on public involvement in physiotherapy education remains unclear.
-What it does suggest is the absence of a well-developed culture and framework for high quality, evidenced informed public involvement activity in physiotherapy education in the UK which needs to be addressed.
+What it does suggest is the absence of a well-developed culture and framework for high quality, evidenced informed public involvement activity in physiotherapy education in the UK, which needs to be addressed.

 As a public involvement in education and research partnership based in a Faculty of Health and Social Science in England, this lack of published evidence led us to acknowledge that despite extensive embedding of lived experience expertise in our physiotherapy programme, we had not reported or published this work outside of our faculty.
 This paper is part of a series of three case studies where we report on different activities to showcase approaches to public involvement in physiotherapy education (see also part two: Harnessing the expertise of people with lived experience (Easterbrook, Blackman, Collins and Hughes 2022); and part three: Developing equal partnerships (Buckley, Fazakarley and Hughes 2022)).